AmplitudeAudio/doc-sdk/docs/getting-started/introduction.md

 description: Browse the main features of the Amplitude Audio SDK and discover why this open-source library will be useful for your next game.
 ---

-!!! note
+!!! tip "Join the Community"
-    Amplitude is still in active development.
-While it already provides a lot of stable features, the documentation for them is not complete.
-If you have questions, we encourage you to join our [Discord server](https://discord.gg/QR2uBpzJ5f) to ask them in the forum.
+    Have questions or want to share your experience with Amplitude?
+Join our [Discord server](https://discord.gg/QR2uBpzJ5f) to connect with other developers and the team.

 Amplitude is a cross-platform audio engine for games.
 It provides a wide set of features allowing you to play audio files from any sources in any environments (2D, 3D, VR/AR) with an immersive spatial rendering.
-This page will give you an overview of the library core features.
+This page will give you an overview of the library's core features.

 ## Spatial Audio, HRTF, and Ambisonic Rendering

 Amplitude can play audio sources in 2D environments, as well as in 3D environments too.
 For 3D environments, you can use the traditional stereo-panning or the advanced binaural rendering using your HRTF assets.
-With the later the listener will be able to feel the exact position of the played source.
+With the later the listener will be able to feel the exact position of the audio source.

 ## Data-driven Development

-Uses `.json` files to define everything, from a simple sound file to a complex switch container.
+Use `.json` files to define everything, from a simple sound file to a complex switch container.
 Each `.json` file is in a dedicated directory according to its usage (`events`, `effects`, `sounds`, `collections`, etc.).
 Amplitude will compile them into binary files, which can be registered into [sound banks](#sound-banks-management) and loaded in the game at runtime.